rnbguy/oopsla21artifact/microbenchmarks/README.md

 * Application API which is used by the client and its implementation using the key-value store interface

-* Client code which can run in two modes:
+* Client code (test driver) which can run in two modes:
   * randomly select operations
   * specific operations with assertions